Skip to main content

 Next steps

 The previously listed controls should be sufficient to configure any sort of membership of assets within a given project.
-Please note that Luna export will do its best to avoid broken references and otherwise invalid state: it will propagate inclusion status to any dependencies, i.e. include textures referenced by a material if the material gets it into the build.
+Please note that Unity Playworks Plugin export will do its best to avoid broken references and otherwise invalid state: it will propagate inclusion status to any dependencies, i.e. include textures referenced by a material if the material gets it into the build.

 It is possible, however, to break that.
 For instance, one can accidentally force-exclude a texture used by a material on the scene that is not a member of "Force Include" section, so excluding the assets must be done with care.
-Nothing is irreversible, though: Luna will never delete anything from a Unity project and restoring any previous settings is as easy as checking out a previous version of luna.json file shall a developer accidentally break a Luna build by excluding too many assets.
+Nothing is irreversible, though: Unity Playworks Plugin will never delete anything from a Unity project and restoring any previous settings is as easy as checking out a previous version of luna.json file shall a developer accidentally break a Unity Playworks Plugin build by excluding too many assets.

 If all assets are excluded, but the build size is still undesirably big, it is a good time to try applying specific compression settings to individual items as described in the Optimising Assets section.